sokuenryan/authpass/README.md

   1. **Clone the Repository**
-       First, clone this repository to your local machine: bash
+       First, clone this repository to your local machine:
-      copy code
-     ```
+     ```bash
       git clone https://github.com/your-username/Auth-FirePass.git

-  3. Navigate to the Project Directory
+  2. Navigate to the Project Directory
        Move into the project folder:
       ```bash
          cd sign-in-template

-  4. Install Dependencies
+  3. Install Dependencies
     Run the following command to install all necessary dependencies, including Firebase:
      ```bash
          npm install